Premier Pain Solutions

 Interventional Pain Management Specialists & Interventional Pain Center located in Asheville, NC

 When your chronic knee pain fails to improve despite injections, physical medicine, and even surgery, it’s time to explore radiofrequency (RF) ablation.
-Javid Baksh, DO, and Christopher Mallard, MD, at Premier Pain Solutions have extensive experience performing minimally invasive RF ablation for chronic knee pain, giving you fast-acting and long-lasting pain relief.
-To learn if you’re a good candidate for this advanced procedure, book online today or call one of the offices in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley and Greenwood, South Carolina.
+Javid Baksh, DO, and Daniel Borman, MD, at Premier Pain Solutions have extensive experience performing minimally invasive RF ablation for chronic knee pain, giving you fast-acting and long-lasting pain relief.
+To learn if you’re a good candidate for this advanced procedure, book online today or call one of the offices in Asheville, Greenville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina.